SocksTheWolf/L4D2Bridge/README.md

 * `REUtils.HasValue` - Returns a boolean if the given string has an actual value instead of null/whitespace
 * `REUtils.CheckContains` - Given the input and a string of a value or csv of values, will check if the input contains any of the values in the check.
 All values will be projected to case-insensitive checks.
+* `REUtils.PercentChance` - Given a whole number percentage chance, if the RNG flip is that percentage or lower, returns true

 #### Example